Safety and Worthwhileness on Care Projects

 What it’s Like Working with Children

 In many cases, the plight of the children we work with is severe.
 Some have been abandoned by their parents, some have lived on the streets, and some are malnourished.
-It is right to pay attention to the unique needs of these children and focus our volunteers' efforts on helping them.
+It is right to pay attention to the unique needs of these children, which is why we make it possible to volunteer with children to ensure that we help where we can.

-Note: not all of our care volunteers work in orphanages.
 In each country we adapt to the needs and capabilities of the local community.
-For this reason, many of our care projects are based in kindergartens, day care centers, and special needs homes.
-Although the impact of volunteers in these placements is equally important, it is not correct to say that they work with orphans.
-Some children in orphanages may also have at least one parent alive, but family circumstances have resulted in them being cared for in an orphanage.
+For this reason, many of our care projects are based in kindergartens, day care centers, and special needs centers.

 A Longer Project is a more Worthwhile Project